hackerb9/tokenize/README.md

 files in ASCII (plain text) or in a "tokenized" format where the keywords — such as `FOR`, `IF`, `PRINT`, `REM` — are converted to a single byte.
 Not only is this more compact, but it loads much faster.

+### The problem

 Programs for the Model 100 are generally distributed in ASCII format, but that has two downsides: ① the user must LOAD and re-SAVE the file on their machine to tokenize it as only tokenized BASIC can be run and ② the machine may not have enough storage space for the tokenized version while the ASCII version is also in memory.

+### The solution

 This program solves that problem by tokenizing on the host computer before downloading to the Model 100.
 Additionally, this project provides a decommenter and cruncher (whitespace remover) to save bytes in the tokenized output at the expense of readability.

-ASCII formatted BASIC files generally are given the extension `.DO` so that the Model 100 will see them as text documents.
-Other common extensions are `.BA`, `.100`, and `.200`.
+### File extension terminology

 Tokenized BASIC files use the extension `.BA`.
+ASCII formatted BASIC files should be given the extension `.DO` so that the Model 100 will see them as text documents, although people often misuse `.BA` for ASCII.

 ## Programs in this project